girishji/girishji.github.io/about.md

 permalink: /about/
 ---

-Stuff I do in my spare time.
+Things I do in my spare time.

-Girish Palya